North East Tyrone (UK Parliament constituency): Boundaries and Boundary Changes

 This county constituency comprised the north-eastern part of County Tyrone, consisting of that part of Cookstown Rural District not contained within the constituency of South Tyrone, that part of Dungannon Rural District consisting of the district electoral divisions of Altmore, Meenagh and Mountjoy, that part of Omagh Rural District not contained within the North West Tyrone and South Tyrone constituencies, and Cookstown and Omagh Urban Districts.

 Prior to the 1918 United Kingdom general election the area was the East Tyrone and part of the Mid Tyrone constituencies.
 From the dissolution of Parliament in 1922 North East Tyrone became part of the Fermanagh and Tyrone seat.

 Politics

 The constituency was a predominantly Nationalist area in 1918.
 The Unionists had significant but minority support.
 There was little chance of a Sinn Féin candidate being elected.

 The First Dáil

-Sinn Féin contested the general election of 1918 on the platform that instead of taking up any seats they won in the United Kingdom Parliament, they would establish a revolutionary assembly in Dublin.
+Sinn Féin contested the 1918 general election on the platform that instead of taking up any seats they won in the United Kingdom Parliament, they would establish a revolutionary assembly in Dublin.
 In republican theory every MP elected in Ireland was a potential Deputy to this assembly.
 In practice only the Sinn Féin members accepted the offer.

 The revolutionary First Dáil assembled on 21 January 1919 and last met on 10 May 1921.
 The First Dáil, according to a resolution passed on 10 May 1921, was formally dissolved on the assembling of the Second Dáil.
 This took place on 16 August 1921.